(03) 9347 7100

 Can I have a normal delivery after a myomectomy?

 It depends on the position of the fibroid and the size of the incision made on the uterus.
-Fibroids that require surgery are usually large and imbedded into the uterine wall.
+Fibroids that require surgery are usually large and embedded into the uterine wall.
 Therefore, most women who had a myomectomy end up with a uterine incision and a scar.
-If this is the case, they should not labour and have a caesarean section.
+If this is the case, they should not labour and should have a caesarean section.
 In some cases of either mostly subserosal fibroids (growing outside the uterus) or mostly submucosal fibroids (growing inside the uterine cavity) large incisions are not necessary and labour followed by vaginal delivery is possible.
-The best way is to ask for the advice and recommendation of the surgeon who performed the myomectomy.
+The best way to know is to ask for the advice and recommendation of the surgeon who performed the myomectomy.

 Can fibroids become cancer?

 No. It was thought in the past that fibroids could become malignant, but the theory most accepted at present is that the malignant tumour grew side by side and independent from the fibroid.
 Also, in some cases a tumour is removed thinking it was a fibroid but then the pathology shows it is actually cancer.
 In general, if the history, examination and ultrasound suggest it is a fibroid, cancer is found in only about 1/1000 cases.